FUN! JAPAN Launched FUN! JAPAN-KIZUNA, An Online Bulletin Board Where Visitors Can Ask Locals For More In-Depth Information About Japan!

-data-text="FUN!
-JAPAN Launched "FUN!
-JAPAN-KIZUNA", an online bulletin board where visitors can ask locals for more in-depth Information about Japan!" data-link=" JAPAN Launched "FUN!
-JAPAN-KIZUNA", an online bulletin board where visitors can ask locals for more in-depth Information about Japan!" class="whatsapp">Shar Discover Japan's Hidden Treasures: Unveiling FUN!
-JAPAN-KIZUNA The Gateway to In-Depth Insights through Local Interaction on online bulletin board

-TOKYO, JAPAN - Media OutReach Newswire - 7 February 2024 - Fun Japan Communications, a JTB Group company that operates 'FUN!
-JAPAN,' has launched a new service, 'FUN!
-JAPAN-KIZUNA'.
+(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> TOKYO, JAPAN - Media OutReach Newswire - 7 February 2024 - Fun Japan Communications, a JTB Group company that operates "FUN!
+JAPAN," has launched a new service, "FUN!
+JAPAN-KIZUNA".

 Furthermore, from a medium- to long-term perspective, it aims to activate exchanges among registered members and to create a platform where users can share information and experiences in Japan while interacting with each other.